Learn&enjoy

 Discussion panels

 ‘Symbioza’ aims to create an inspiring space for brainstorming and talking over topics related to soft skills and daily lives of (life) scientists.
 We believe that meetings like this are the source of innovation and are essential to creating a vibrant community.
-This years’ topics will include:
+This years’ topics will be announced soon.

 ooo